diegoboh/starter-academic2/content/publication/retail/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: SBS Working Paper DT-003-2017
+publication: SBS Working Paper DT-002-2016
-publication_short: In *SBS Working Paper DT-003-2017*
+publication_short: In *SBS Working Paper DT-002-2016*

-abstract: This paper analyzes the impact of a limited set of credit risk drivers (collateral and number of bank-debtor relationships) on long-term loans, and evaluates the effect of loan maturity on the probability of default (PD).
-In our estimates, we treat households and firms separately and include variables that reflect repayment ability, debtor characteristics, loan conditions, and macroeconomic factors as controls.
-Our dataset includes more than twenty-six million loans granted by Peruvian financial institutions for the period 2012-2016.
-Using a set of logit models, we find evidence of a positive correlation between loan maturity and the PD for firms and households.
-Overall, credit risk drivers appear as heterogeneous when different loan maturities are considered.
-Furthermore, our results suggest that the impact of collateral on the PD is negative for firm loans, but positive for household loans, while the number of bank-debtor relationships has a positive impact among all models estimated.
-These findings can ultimately result in policy actions to mitigate the scarcity of long-term loans in the country.
+abstract: Given the recent massive introduction of financial retail agents across districts over the last years, we adopt a Fixed-Effects (FE) strategy to intend to estimate the effects of the access to financial services on household expenditure in Peru.
+We use the household panel data 2007-2011 from the Peruvian Household Survey (ENAHO) and the information of the number of retail agents available in the Peruvian districts gathered by the Financial Stability Authority of Peru (SBS).
+Our estimates suggest that the introduction of retail agents is associated with a reduction of total household expenditure and transportation costs.
+Moreover, we find evidence of a non-linear relationship between the number of retail agents in a district and household expenditure.
+Regarding to rural households, our results are not conclusive due to the still low coverage of the financial system in this area and sample size limitations.

 # Summary.
 An optional shortened abstract.
-summary: This paper analyzes the impact of a limited set of credit risk drivers (collateral and number of bank-debtor relationships) on long-term loans, and evaluates the effect of loan maturity on the probability of default (PD).
+summary: Given the recent massive introduction of financial retail agents across districts over the last years, we adopt a Fixed-Effects (FE) strategy to intend to estimate the effects of the access to financial services on household expenditure in Peru.

 tags:
 - Source Themes